Book of Documents: Han dynasty: Modern and Old Scripts

-who requested in a letter to Emperor Ai 哀 (r.
-7–1 BCE) the establishment of a boshi position for its study.
+who requested in a letter to Emperor Ai the establishment of a boshi position for its study.
 But this did not happen.
 Most likely, this edition put together by the imperial librarians was lost in the chaos that ended the Western Han dynasty, and the later movement of the capital and imperial library.

 A list of 100 chapter titles was also in circulation; many are mentioned in the Records of the Grand Historian, but without quoting the text of the other chapters.